The best running shoes with an 8 – 10 mm heel drop

 Cons

 As long as we can remember, the Saucony Ride has been an 8 mm drop shoe.
-And that makes a lot of sense, considering what the Ride 17 is meant for.
-It’s sold as a versatile trainer for everyday miles that runners of all levels can use.
+And that makes a lot of sense, considering the Ride 18’s use case.
+It’s supposed to be a versatile trainer for runners of all experience levels – which it is.

-Also, Pwrrun’s durability allows you to accrue everyday miles without the fear of compacting the foam.
+Also, Pwrrun+’s durability allows you to log daily miles without compacting the foam.
 A rubber outsole protects the midsole and improves traction during landings and take-offs.

 A thick Pwrrun+ footbed adds step-in comfort under the foot.

-The true-to-size upper brings together optimal fit security with interior comfort.
+The true-to-size upper combines optimal fit security with interior comfort.

 Pros